syne-tune/syne-tune/docs/source/tutorials/basics/basics_promotion.rst

        # Evaluate objective and report results to Syne Tune
        objective(config=vars(args))

-Checkpointing needs to do two things:
+Checkpointing requires you to implement the following:

 * [1] A checkpoint has to be written at the end of each epoch.
 The precise content of the checkpoint depends on the training script, but it has to contain the